highrisedigital/wpbroadbean/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Set applications post type to not have an archive.
+Even though the post type is set to not public (`'public' => false`) it would appear that in some setups the applications had a front-end page.
+* Set the applications to draft post status by default
+* Create a new filter named `wpbb_insert_application_args` to allow devs to change the args used when creating the application post.

 = 2.2.1 =
 * Allow jobs to be edited once they are sent through from Broadbean.
 If a job is sent with the same reference as an existing job in WordPress, the job will be updated rather than a new job being created.
 If you don't not want this functionality you can add the `add_filter( 'wpbb_allow_job_updates', '__return_false' );` to either your themes `functions.php` file or a plugin / mu-plugin.
 * More strings are now translatable, particularly in the applications form and associated messages.